Pattern hair loss: Prognosis

 Androgenic alopecia is typically experienced as a "moderately stressful condition that diminishes body image satisfaction".
 However, although most men regard baldness as an unwanted and distressing experience, they usually are able to cope and retain integrity of personality.

 Although baldness is not as common in women as in men, the psychological effects of hair loss tend to be much greater.
 Typically, the frontal hairline is preserved, but the density of hair is decreased on all areas of the scalp.
 Previously, it was believed to be caused by testosterone just as in male baldness, but most women who lose hair have normal testosterone levels.

 Epidemiology

 Female androgenic alopecia has become a growing problem that, according to the American Academy of Dermatology, affects around 30 million women in the United States.
 Although hair loss in females normally occurs after the age of 50 or even later when it does not follow events like pregnancy, chronic illness, crash diets, and stress among others, it is now occurring at earlier ages with reported cases in women as young as 15 or 16.

-For male androgenic alopecia, by the age of 50 30-50% of men have it, hereditarily there is an 80% predisposition.
-Notably, the link between androgenetic alopecia and metabolic syndrome is strongest in non-obese men.
+30–50% of men have male androgenic alopecia by the age of 50, hereditarily there is an 80% predisposition.
+The link between androgenetic alopecia and metabolic syndrome is strongest in non-obese men.